Lori (historic province): Name

+Geography

+Lori was located in between the Javakheti (to the west), Virahayots (to the north), Bazum (to the south), and Gugark (to the east) mountain ranges, which are parts of the Lesser Caucasus.
+It corresponded to the historical district of Tashir and the former Kalinino, Stepanavan and Tumanyan districts of Armenia (the northern part of modern-day Lori Province).
+Lori encompassed the Lori Plateau and the basin of the Debed River.

 History

 Ancient Times

 In the historical memory of the Armenians, all the regions in the province of Gugark (including Tashir) were governed by the descendants of Gushar, the offspring of Hayk, the legendary patriarch of the Armenian nation.

-According to Constantine Tumanov, the region of Tashir was seized from Armenia in the wake of the Pharnavazids' expansion.
+According to Cyril Toumanoff, the region of Tashir was seized from Armenia in the wake of the Pharnavazids' expansion.
 That opinion was shared by Robert H. Hewsen.
 After coming into possession of the Armenian regions of Tashir, as well as Ashotsi, the Pharnavazids united them into the Duchy of Samshwild.
 In the 2nd century B.C., the re-established Armenian monarchy returned Tashir to Armenia.
 The Artaxiad dynasty, in turn, created a separate administrative unit including Tashir.

 In the first half of the 1st century (the period of the fall of the statehood), Iberia established control over Tashir.
 At the close of the same century, however, the re-established Armenian statehood (ruled by the Artaxiads) managed to return the region.
 After the division of Armenia in 387, Tashir (the upper parts excluded) passed under Iberia's control.
 The princes of Tashir represented those dynasties of Armenia which existed both under the Artaxiads and in the later epochs.
 Ghazar Parpetsi and Elishe refer to the princes of Tashir as participants of the rebellion against the Sassanids between 450 and 451 (formerly part of Gugark Bdeshxhood).
 By the mid-5th century, Tashir became a separate kingdom.
 By the end of the 7th century, it restored the one-time bdeshxhood borders.